RustFestEU/2020.rustfest.eu/README.md

 yarn deploy -m "Added John Doe as speaker"
 ```

-Don't forget to commit and push your changes to the content on the master
+Don't forget to commit and push your changes to the content on the main
 branch so other people can iterate on top of them.

 ```shell script